 This photo, taken at aperture f/2.8 has a beautiful blurry background.

-Here’s Second Key to a Blurry Background:
+The Second Key to a Blurry Background

-increase your subject’s distance from the background behind them.
+The second key to a blurry background is to increase your subject’s distance from the background behind them.

 The further the subject’s distance from the background, the blurrier the background will appear.